 Student Growth Measures for Teachers

-Half of each teacher's evaluation comes from how much their students learn over the course of the year.
+A major percentage of each teacher's evaluation comes from how much their students learn throughout the year.
 Student growth measures are a method for determining how much academic progress students are making by measuring growth between two points in time.

 The challenge for measuring student growth is that not all teachers can use the same assessment.
 For the purpose of teacher and principal evaluations, there are three ways to measure student growth.